Kakanmath: History

 The Kakanmath temple was commissioned by Kachchhapaghata ruler Kirttiraja (r. c.
 1015-1035 CE).
 This can be inferred from a Kachchhapaghata inscription found at the Sas-Bahu Temple in Gwalior.
 The inscription states that Kirttiraja built an extraordinary temple devoted to Parvati's lord (Shiva) at Siṁhapānīya (modern Sihoniya).

 According to a folk legend, the temple was named "Kakanmadh" after Kakanavati or Kakanade, who was the queen of one Surajpala.
 The historicity of this legend is doubtful.
-One possibility is that the name of the temple derives from the Kakan Rajputs who help to build the temple.
-Or kanak (gold) and maṭha (shrine).
+One possibility is that the name of the temple derives from the words kanak (gold) and maṭha (shrine).

 Originally, the site had a temple complex, with a central temple surrounded by four subsidiary shrines.
 Only the ruins of the central temple stand now: its outer walls, balconies and a part of its spire have fallen.
 This damage probably happened during an earthquake.
 A Sanskrit-language pillar inscription dated 1[4]50 VS (1393-94 CE) records the renovation of the Mahadeva temple (that is, Kakanmath) by one Durgaprasada.
 A 1497 VS (1440-41 CE) pillar inscription records the visit of a pilgrim named Dekhana during the reign of Dungara (a Tomara ruler of Gwalior).
 It states that Dekhana was the son of Kakaka, and a resident of Nalapuragaḍha.

 Now, the temple has been classified as a Monument of National Importance by the Archaeological Survey of India (ASI).